Fair to Farmer

 Our co-founders started out as an organic farmers and we have put being fair to farmers at the core of our business.
 Today our Fair to Farmer program creates direct partnerships with the coffee producers who grow our beans, including funding innovative new projects at home and around the world through our 1% for the Planet donations.

-We have been using the Institute for Marketecology, or IMO, and its rigorous Fair for Life certification since 2012.
-IMO ensures that human rights are guaranteed at every stage of sustainable production, that workers enjoy good and equitable working conditions, and that smallholder farmers receive a fair share.
+We have been using the Fair for Life certification since 2012.
+Ecocert is the certification body that ensures that human rights are guaranteed at every stage of sustainable production, that workers enjoy good and equitable working conditions, and that smallholder farmers receive a fair share.

 Direct trade means that members of our team visit farmers around the world and work with them to make improvements to their operations and in their communities.
 These personal relationships count.
 Since 2009, we have worked with Byron Corrales in Nicaragua and have experienced first-hand the incredible work he has done in his community and on his farm.

 Every time you buy a bag of Salt Spring Coffee, we put part of that purchase price into sustainable and inclusive projects and organizations.
 These innovative projects make a difference in our backyard as we partner with fellow Canadian pioneers, and in the communities where our beans are grown around the world.
 Find out more.